-Pandemic year or not, gas prices run on supply and demand.
-Those simple rules have again pushed up prices at the pump, leading many more Americans to once again think about fuel efficiency.
+Gas prices run on supply and demand.
+And despite U.S. efforts to stabilize supply, Russia’s attack on Ukraine is sending pump prices to the moon—leading many more Americans to once again think about fuel efficiency.

 'Which would you choose: Gas or Electric?'
 California SB 350 [via Natural Resources Defense Council]

-As we underscore often, fully electric cars offer both lower running costs and a green advantage, with lower carbon emissions that get stronger as the grid adds more renewable sources like wind and solar to the mix.
+As we underscore often, fully electric cars offer both lower running costs and a green advantage, with lower carbon emissions that get stronger as the grid adds more renewable sources like wind and solar to the mix and lessens dependencies on fuel markets spanning overseas.
 But if plugging in isn’t yet a possibility, there are a number of widely available cars that achieve 50 mpg combined or more based on EPA ratings.

 Fuel economy and pricing are cited for the highest-mileage model from each lineup, with each model listed only once—although we’ve teased a few plug-in alternatives where relevant.
 Base prices are listed including mandatory destination fees.